ScottehBoeh/OpaQ/README.md

 ![alt tag](http://i.imgur.com/gzL7Oh7.png)

-# The Truely Useless Innovation
+# The Truly Useless Innovation
 Handy Web-Browsing Tool for Multitasking

 OpaQ was a quick tool I designed that allows quick and easy interaction with the Opacity value of a web browser.
 This allows